POL.4.0.1 FINANCE (Ratified 29.05.2023)

 • To ensure the safety and well-being of the students and the quality of academic and social education of all International Students studying at the school.

 • To ensure compliance with The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
-(The Code).

 A supervised group is considered to be: